Pitted Donax Clam Shell

 Pitted Donax Clam Shell, Donax punctatostriatus.
 Size: 4.2 cm (1.7 inches) x 1.1 cm Shell collected from within the estuary of the Magdalena Bay complex, Baja California Sur, October 2018.
 Identification courtesy of Bob Hillis, Ivins, Utah.

-Pitted Donax Clams reside slightly buried beneath the surface of sand of exposed sandy beaches in the intertidal zone to depths up to 17 m (55 feet).
-The Pitted Donax Clam range from Cedros Island, Baja California to the Central Western coastline of Mainland Mexico; they are found throughout the Sea of Cortez.
+Habitat and Distribution: Pitted Donax Clam Shells reside slightly buried beneath the surface of sand of exposed sandy beaches in the intertidal zone, and to depths up to 17 m (55 feet).
+Pitted Donax Clams are a subtropical to tropical Eastern Pacific species that are ENDEMIC to Mexican waters of the Pacific Ocean being found from from Cedros Island, Baja California to Manzanillo, Colima and throughout the Sea of Cortez.